 We get to analyze every episode and try to guess what will happen next and how the movie will end.

-If you’re looking for the fastest way to bond with your partner and open up the communication lines, rent some interesting movies and watch them together.
+If you’re looking for easy bonding activities for couples that can open up the communication lines, rent some interesting movies and watch them together.